JayAves/IngegneriaDelSoftware/README.md

 Complete Game Rules can be found in "_src_" subfolder called "_data_" (/src/data/GameRules.pdf).

-A bit different is the part concerning the LeaderCards' distribution.
+Slightly different is the part concerning the LeaderCards' distribution.
 In this project, they're randomly given to players.

 ## How to start the client-side of the App